 Looking for the answer to it all?
 Longing to uncover the deepest secrets of the universe?
 Its myriad mysteries and unspoken riddles?
-Or were just idly wondering what those strange boxes underneath the “To” field are in your email?
+Or were just idly wondering what’s the difference between CC and BCC?
 Well, we have the answer to one of those questions.
 And it’s almost as old as the universe itself.

 CC and BCC – A History